dominicprice/endplay/README.md

 <class 'endplay.types.bid.PenaltyBid'>
 ```

-All bid class constructors also accept optional boolean `alertable` and string `announcement` parameters, of which none, either or both can be defined to allow for the case where e.g. thep oint range of a notrump bid is announced but not alertable:
+All bid class constructors also accept optional boolean `alertable` and string `announcement` parameters, of which none, either or both can be defined to allow for the case where e.g. the point range of a notrump bid is announced but not alertable:

 ```python
 >>> unusual2nt = Bid("2H", announcement="Weak")